bayerf42/Lox68k/doc/extensions.md

   for (var iter = slots(map); valid(iter); next(iter)) {
-      print iter@;  // the @ operator accesses the key, read-only print iter^;  // the ^ operator accesses the value, may assign to it }
+      print iter@;  // the @ operator accesses the key, read-only print iter^;  // the ^ operator accesses the value, may assign to it remove(map, iter@); // removing the current item is allowed }
 ```
+You can clone an iterator which moves independently from its origin with `it_clone()`.
+This
+may be useful for some quadratic algorithms.

 ## Functions

 ### Variadic functions